lemma-osu/trend/README.md

 Inputs
 ------
-trajectory relies on a JSON file to describe the data fields and point to a CSV file which holds the actual data.
+trend relies on a JSON file to describe the data fields and point to a CSV file which holds the actual data.
 Right now it is hard-coded to read from a file called 'trajectory.json', which should be a user input in later iterations.
 For now, we have not posted the data files as they are